ServiceStack/servicestack.net/MyApp/_posts/2023-09-14_building-typechat-coffeeshop-gpt.md

 }
 ```

-Where it will be uploaded to the `VirtualFiles` provider configured in the **recordings** File Upload location.
+Where it will be uploaded to the `VirtualFiles` provider configured in the **recordings** file `UploadLocation`.

-As we want the same API to also transcribe the recording we've implemented a [Custom AutoQuery implementation](https://docs.servicestack.net/autoquery/crud#custom-autoquery-crud-implementation) in
+As we want the same API to also transcribe the recording, we've implemented a [Custom AutoQuery implementation](https://docs.servicestack.net/autoquery/crud#custom-autoquery-crud-implementation) in
 [CoffeeShopServices.cs](https://github.com/NetCoreApps/CoffeeShop/blob/main/CoffeeShop.ServiceInterface/CoffeeShopServices.cs)
-that after creating the `Recording` entry with the populated relative `Path` of where the Audio file was uploaded
+that after creating the `Recording` entry with a populated relative `Path` of where the Audio file was uploaded to,
-to, calls `ISpeechToText.TranscribeAsync()` to kick off the recording transcription request with the configured
+calls `ISpeechToText.TranscribeAsync()` to kick off the recording transcription request with the configured Speech-to-text provider.
-Speech-to-text provider.

 After it completes its JSON Response is then added to the `Recording` row and saved to the configured VirtualFiles provider before
 being returned in the API Response: